Which Level of Executive Support Is Right for You?

 - Travel Systems: Access to your preferred booking platforms and loyalty accounts

 You’re essentially giving them access to represent you.
-This level of trust enables them to use their superpowers effectively.
+This level of trust enables them to use their superpowers effectively, as captured by Reddit user Educational_Case_134 in a recent thread about giving EAs appropriate systems access:

 3. Schedule Intensive Onboarding Sessions